Tuttotorna/lon-mirror/README.md

 no optimization

-It only enforces structural admissibility.
+It enforces structural admissibility only.

 ---

 12. Observer Perturbation Index — OPI

-Measures the structural cost of introducing an observer or privileged measurement basis.
+Measures the structural cost of introducing an observer or privileged measurement basis:

-> OPI = Ω_ap − Ω_obs
+OPI = Ω_ap − Ω_obs

-OPI quantifies structural damage caused by enforced perspective, not consciousness or intent.
+OPI quantifies structural damage caused by enforced perspective, not intent or consciousness.

 ---